guentur/Fish-and-Trash/README.md

-This is a game)))
+# Fish-and-Trash
+### Save the fish.
+Clear the sea

 ## How to start your gaming process
-There are two ways: with 📟[installing source code](#Installing) and from 🌎[Browser page](#Browser-page).
+There are two ways: with 📟[installing source code](#Installing) and from 🌎[browser page](#Browser-page).

 ### 📟Installing
 1. Run on your [GitBash console](https://gitforwindows.org/)
 ```bash
 git clone https://github.com/guentur/Fish-and-Trash.git
 ```
 2. To jump into the game click to `index.html` file.
-The [Minimum viable game](https://en.wikipedia.org/wiki/Minimum_viable_product) will start localy on your computer, so you can play without internet connection and make your [contribution](https://github.com/guentur/Fish-and-Trash/issues).
+The [Minimum viable game](https://en.wikipedia.org/wiki/Minimum_viable_product) will start localy on your computer, so you can play without internet connection and make your [contribution](https://gist.github.com/MarcDiethelm/7303312) following [issues](https://github.com/guentur/Fish-and-Trash/issues), or suggest your issues.

 ### 🌎Browser page
 1. Just click to [this link](https://guentur.github.io/Fish-and-Trash/)

-# Fish-and-Trash
-### Save the fish.
-Clear the sea

-I made this game with three partners.
-It was very fun).

-# Rules of the game:
+## Rules of the game:
 - You play as a fish.
 You need to **clear the sea by collecting yellow points**, like a sun;
 - The fish will suffocate if the air runs out.
 So **collect air bubbles**;
 - If a fish is caught in the net, one life will be taken from it;